-If the OS of the monitored host is Windows Server 2008 or later and the UAC security facility is enabled, set the WMI namespace security for the user itself or for a group to which the user belongs, except for the Users or Administrators group.
+If the UAC security facility is enabled, set the WMI namespace security for the user itself or for a group to which the user belongs, except for the Users or Administrators group.

 To set the WMI namespace security:

 - 1. From the Windows Start menu, choose Run. - 2.
 Enter wmimgmt.msc, and then click the OK button.